Why am I getting an error message 'cannot connect to p2p network'?

-2) If you are running Exodus on a computer with VPN try connecting to the VPN over TCP vs. UDP.
-Also try to relaunch Exodus with the VPN turned off - some VPN providers block the P2P ports above.
+- If you are running Exodus on a computer with VPN, try to relaunch Exodus with the VPN turned off - some VPN providers block the P2P ports above.

-3) If you have a firewall or network restrictions on your computer or router remove the restrictions on the services and ports above. (for both UDP and TCP)
+- If you have a firewall or network restrictions on your computer or router, remove the restrictions on the services and ports above. (for both UDP and TCP)

-4) Change your DNS settings to use a less restrictive DNS provider.
+Change your DNS settings to use a less restrictive DNS provider.
 Changing DNS providers is free for anyone and choosing the right DNS provider also typically speeds up your internet!
 Exodus recommends OpenDNS.
-OpenDNS uses the following nameservers:
+OpenDNS uses the following name-servers:

-You can also view a full step-by-step setup guide for using OpenDNS.
+You can also read this step-by-step setup guide for using OpenDNS.

-5) Quit and restart Exodus.
-When Exodus starts up the first time it uses a standard web page internet connection to check outside services for any assets were sent to you.
+- Quit and restart Exodus.
+When Exodus starts up the first time, it uses a standard web page internet connection to check outside services for any assets that were sent to you.
 This is a one-time check on startup so it typically catches anything Exodus missed while it was closed.
-Keep in mind although this may work to verify deposits quickly it is a one-time shot - after it catches the deposits, if you have not fixed your network issues, you will have to quit and restart again in order for Exodus to catch new payments.
+Keep in mind that although this may work to verify deposits quickly, it is a one-time shot after it catches the deposits; if you have not fixed your network issues, you will have to quit and restart again in order for Exodus to catch new payments.

-6) If you click the logo in each wallet (mousing over the Dash logo) turns it into a refresh icon and it will allow you to click it and manually refresh the network.
-Again, this is a hidden manual process and not ideal.
-However, if you can not connect to the P2P networks this will work in a pinch to refresh your individual assets.
+- If you place the mouse cursor over the asset icon above the balance of each wallet, the icon will turn into a refresh button and it will allow you to click it to manually refresh your wallet to re-sync with the network.
+This is a hidden manual process and not ideal.
+However, if you cannot connect to the P2P networks, this will work in a pinch to refresh your individual assets.

 Check Your Router Settings

-Exodus connects to multiple (dozens if not hundreds) of P2P nodes in the digital asset networks.
-This behavior could appear to your router as a DoS (Denial of Service) attack since there are data streams coming in from multiple outside sources.
+Exodus connects to multiple (dozens, if not hundreds) of P2P nodes from each digital asset network (Blockchain).
+This behaviour could appear to your router as a DoS (Denial of Service) attack since there are data streams coming in from multiple outside sources.